oreillymedia/production-resources/styleguide/index.md

 <p>To avoid unintentional bias, when writing about groups of people, check the group’s advocacy organization for guidance on appropriate language.
 O’Reilly aims to avoid the following problematic language and recommends using resources such as the <a href="https://consciousstyleguide.com">Conscious Style Guide</a>, the <a href="https://itconnect.uw.edu/work/inclusive-language-guide">University of Washington’s “IT Inclusive Language Guide”</a>, and the <a href="https://ncdj.org/style-guide">Disability Language Style Guide</a> for alternatives.

-<p>Avoid language that is unintentionally gendered (e.g., middleman, man hours), violent (e.g., hit, kill), and otherwise exclusionary, incendiary, or inaccurate (e.g., crazy, dummy, master/slave, tribe).
+<p>Avoid language that is unnecessarily gendered (e.g., middleman, man hours), violent (e.g., hit, kill), and otherwise exclusionary, incendiary, or imprecise (e.g., crazy, dummy, master/slave, tribe).
 Avoid associating positive or negative characteristics with colors that are also associated, problematically, with people (blackbox, black hat, white list, etc.).
 Always follow a person’s preference and note exceptions, if necessary (e.g., quoting research that is decades old or technology that has fallen behind the times).</p>

 <p>For questions specific to your book or assignment, please consult with your editor or production editor.</p>
 </section>